dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/start-mvc.md

 ![Additional info dialog](start-mvc/_static/net7-additional-info.png)

-For alternative approaches to create the project, see [Create a new project in Visual Studio](/visualstudio/ide/create-new-project).
+For more information, including alternative approaches to create the project, see [Create a new project in Visual Studio](/visualstudio/ide/create-new-project).

 Visual Studio uses the default project template for the created MVC project.
 The created project: